Campaign for Tanadoona

-The Campaign for Tanadoona launched in 2012 with the unveiling of a Master Plan for Tanadoona.
+The Campaign for Tanadoona launched in 2012 with the unveiling of a Master Plan for Tanadoona (pdf).
 The Master Plan was developed by two architects who not only spent a great deal of time at Tanadoona, but held focus groups with campers and the Tanadoona community, and even spent a night at Tanadoona with campers!
-Watch the unveiling in the video to the right.
+Watch the unveiling in the video.

-The Master Plan is transformative, but will be accomplished through a series of phases.
+The Master Plan is transformative, and will be accomplished through a series of phases.